Lane filtering is a big issue for many motorcyclists, and increasingly important when it comes to improving road safety and traffic congestion.

 Where to next?

-As it stands, the law surrounding lane filtering remains frustratingly unclear.
+Despite recent progress in the NT, the law surrounding lane filtering in Australia remains frustratingly unclear.
 The inconsistencies between states can cause headaches for riders and other road users alike.

 We strongly recommend you use this guide to understand what is legal in your state so you can lane filter in your daily routine knowing you are safe to do so.
 You can also refer back to this blog at any time before you plan your next interstate road trip.